deepintocode/100-days-of-code/log.md

 **Today's Progress**: Had fun with p5js

 **Thoughts:** I want to mix creative coding into my coding endeavours.
-I think it spices things up and probably helping in the long run.
+I think it spices things up and will probably help in the long run.

 **Link to work:** [p5js Experiments repo on Github](https://github.com/deepintocode/p5js_Experiments).